hhtokpinar/sqfEntity/README.md

    Use the following function to create your model and use it in your project

     // create Model String and set the Clipboard (After debugging, press Ctrl+V to paste the model from the Clipboard)
-    // to call this method use SqfEntityDbModel.createSqfEntityModel static String createModel(List<SqfEntityTable> table) {
+    // to call this method just type: SqfEntityDbContext.createModel(MyDbModel.databaseTables);
+    static String createModel(List<SqfEntityTable> table) {
      ...
     Clipboard.setData(ClipboardData(text: modelString)).then((_) {